baba2k/graphql-crud-server/README.md

 ### Mutation

 * Name of the collection / table  will be parsed from the field definition in lowercase
-* All fields must have one of these prefixes: *"create", "update" and "delete"*
+* All fields must have one of these prefixes: *"create", "update" or "delete"*
 * Prefixes will be cut off
 * All fields return the modified object